wuyang1002431655/tango_with_django_19/manuscript/chapter8-templates.md

 #Working with Templates {#chapter-templates-extra}
 So far we've created several HTML templates for different pages in the application.
 You've probably noticed that there is a lot of repeated HTML code in the templates - and we are starting to violate the [DRY Principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
 Also, you might have noticed that the way we have been referring to different pages using hard coded URL paths.
 In this chapter, we will use *template inheritance* to overcome the first problem and the *url template tag* to solve the second problem.
+We will start with addressing the later problem first.

+##Using Relative URLs in Templates
+So far we have been directly coding the URL of the page/view we want to show within the template, i.e. `<a href="/rango/about/"> About  </a>`.
+This kind of hard coding of URLs means that if we change our URL mappings in `urls.py` then we are going to have to change all of these URL references.
+So the preferred way is to use the template tag `url` to look up the URL in the `urls.py` files and dynamic insert the URL path.

+It is pretty simple to include relative URLs in your templates.
+To refer to the *About* page, we would insert the following line into our templates:

+{lang="html",linenos=off}
+	<a href="{% url 'about' %}">About</a>

+The Django template engine will look up the `urls.py` files for a URL with the `name='about'` (and then reverse match the actual URL).
+This means if we change the URL mappings in `urls.py` then we do not have to go through all the templates and update them.
+If we had not given the URL pattern a name, we could directly reference it as follows:

+{lang="html",linenos=off}
+	<a href="{% url 'rango.views.about' %}">About</a>

+In which case, we need to specify the application, 'rango' and the view, 'about'.

+In your `index.html` template you will notice that you have a parameterized URL pattern, i.e. the `category` URL/view takes the `category.slug` as a parameter.
+To handle this you can pass the 'url' template tag the name of the URL/view and the slug within the template, as follows:

+{lang="html",linenos=off}
+	{% for category in categories %}
+		<li><a href="{% url 'category'  category.slug %}">
+			{{ category.name }}</a></li>
+	{% endfor %}

+Before you charge off to update all the URLs in all your templates with relative URLs, we need to re-structured and re-factor our templates by using inheritance to remove repetition.

 ## Dealing with Repetition